 What is the intention of "with liberty and justice for all" in our Pledge of Allegiance?
 What is justice?
 Do all people enjoy civil liberties in America?

-Students will examine the statement “with liberty and justice for all” and reflect on their individual interpretations of this text.
-Then students must decide if the statement is always true, sometimes true, or never true.
-Students must then share out with the class and justify their perspectives.
+Students examine the statement “with liberty and justice for all” and reflect on their individual interpretations of this text, then decide if the statement is always true, sometimes true, or never true.

 Always, Sometimes, or Never True: Teachers will provide participants with the statement “with liberty and justice for all.”
 This can either be written on the board or shown on the projector when students walk into the classroom.
 Teachers will then ask participants to read the statements and choose the answer that best describes their response to the statement: always, sometimes, or never true.